nhidinh/nhidinh.github.io/_case_studies/automation-is-a-system.md

 ---
 layout: posts
-title: Automation Is a System, Not a Script
+title: "Automation Is a System, Not a Script"
+category: Automation Systems
+tags: [automation, systems, testing]
+excerpt: Why reliable automation requires thinking in systems rather than individual test scripts.
+order: 1
 ---

 In many teams, automation begins with a simple goal: writing scripts to verify system behaviour.